 6.2 Waste Waste management and waste-to-energy projects that reduce methane emissions and generate energy (e.g. incineration of waste, landfill gas capture, and landfill gas combustion) Waste-recycling projects that recover or reuse materials and waste as inputs into new products or as a resource (only if net emission reductions can be demonstrated).
 Sanitation projects with proper waste treatment if it replaces open defecation.
-7. TRANSPORT 7.1 Urban transport Urban mass transit modal change Non-motorized transport (bicycles and pedestrian mobility) 7.2 Transport oriented Integration of transport and urban development planning (dense development, multiple land-use, urban development walking communities, transit connectivity, etc.), leading to a reduction in the use of passenger cars Transport demand management measures to reduce GHG emissions (e.g., speed limits, high- occupancy vehicle lanes, congestion charging/road pricing, parking management, restriction or auctioning of license plates, car-free city areas, low-emission zones) 7.3 Inter-urban transport Railway transport ensuring a modal shift of freight and/or passenger transport from road to rail (improvement of existing lines or construction of new lines) - no GHG avoidance estimate available Waterways transport ensuring a modal shift of freight and/or passenger transport from road to waterways (improvement of existing infrastructure of construction of new infrastructure) - no GHG avoidance estimate available road to rail or water (improvement of existing lines or construction of new lines) if 3rd party verified GHG avoidance estimated aligning with the IEI harmonized GHG accounting approach for Transport Modal Shift 7.4 Engine upgrades Engine upgrades resulting in particulate matter.
-NOx and/or SOx reductions of >20% if the upgrade 0 10 does not increase levels of other pollutants 8.
-LOW-CARBON TECHNOLOGIES 8.1 Products or Projects producing and/or distributing components, equipment or infrastructure dedicated for the equipment renewable and energy efficiency sectors 8.2 Financing Carbon Markets and finance (purchase, sale, trading, financing and other technical assistance. instruments Includes all activities related to compliance-grade carbon assets and mechanisms, such as CDM, JI, AAUs, as well as well-established voluntary carbon standards like the VCS or the Gold Standard.
-Greenline financing for purely renewable energy and/or water/material/pollution/energy efficiency >20% improvement (re)-financed through a financial intermediary (earmarked with use-of-funds Clause) financial intermediation or similar (a g. cormarked lines of credit: lines for microfinance institutions cooperatives etc.) (earmarked with use-of-funds clause) including activities/projects under 'white list' (provide link) mentioned in the 'FI Green Master I ist' Greenline (co)-financing for renewable energy and energy efficiency (re-)financing through financial intermediaries that are existing Green Partners (Green for Growth Fund (GfGF) and Climate Global Partnership Fund (CGPF)) (earmarked with use-of-funds clause) Greenline (re)-financing the conversion of vehicles to CNG through financial intermediaries (earmarked with use-of-funds clause
+7. TRANSPORT 7.1 Urban transport Urban mass transit modal change Non-motorized transport (bicycles and pedestrian mobility) 7.2 Transport oriented urban development Integration of transport and urban development planning (dense development, multiple land-use, walking communities, transit connectivity, etc.), leading to a reduction in the use of passenger cars Transport demand management measures to reduce GHG emissions (e.g., speed limits, high- occupancy vehicle lanes, congestion charging/road pricing, parking management, restriction or auctioning of license plates, car-free city areas, low-emission zones) 7.3 Inter-urban transport Railway transport ensuring a modal shift of freight and/or passenger transport from road to rail (improvement of existing lines or construction of new lines) - no GHG avoidance estimate available Waterways transport ensuring a modal shift of freight and/or passenger transport from road to waterways (improvement of existing infrastructure or construction of new infrastructure) - no GHG avoidance estimate available Railway or Waterways transport ensuring a modal shift of freight and/or passenger transport from road to rail or water (improvement of existing lines or construction of new lines) if 3rd party verified GHG avoidance estimated aligning with the IFI harmonized GHG accounting approach for Transport Modal Shift 7.4 Engine upgrades Engine upgrades resulting in particulate matter, NOx and/or SOx reductions of >20% if the upgrade does not increase levels of other pollutants 8.
+Low-carbon technolog • 8.1 Products or Projects producing and/or distributing components, equipment or infrastructure dedicated for the equipment renewable and energy efficiency sectors 8.2 Financing instruments Carbon Markets and finance (purchase, sale, trading, financing and other technical assistance.
+Includes all activities related to compliance-grade carbon assets and mechanisms, such as CDM, JI, AAUs, as well-established voluntary carbon standards like the VCS or the Gold Standard.
+Greenline financing for purely renewable energy and/or water/material/pollution/energy efficiency >20% improvement (re)-financed through a financial intermediary (earmarked with use-of-funds clause) Greenline financing for non-renewable energy and non-energy efficiency financing through new financial intermediaries or similar (e.g. earmarked lines of credit; lines for microfinance institutions, cooperatives, etc.) (earmarked with use-of-funds clause) including activities/projects under 'white list' (provide link) mentioned in the 'FI Green Master List' Greenline (co)-financing for renewable energy and energy efficiency (re-)financing through financial intermediaries that are existing Green Partners (Green for Growth Fund (GfGF) and Climate Global Partnership Fund (CGPF)) (earmarked with use-of-funds clause) Greenline (re)-financing the conversion of vehicles to CNG through financial intermediaries (earmarked with use-of-funds clause